Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Dirac cohomology for Hopf--Hecke algebras

 in $A\tensor C$, where the commutator is taken in $C$. \end{lem}

-Let $S$ be a fixed spin module of $C$ and let $M$ be an $A$-module.
-Then $M\tensor S$ is an $A\tensor C$-module, and in particular the Dirac operator acts on $M\tensor S$. \begin{defn} The \emph{Dirac cohomology of $M$} is defined as
+If $\FF=\CC$, then up to equivalence, there is a unique irreducible $C$-module if $\dim V$ is even, or two irreducible $C$-modules if $\dim V$ is odd.
+We fix an irreducible $C$-module $S$ and let $M$ be an $A$-module.
+Then $M\tensor S$ is an $A\tensor C$-module, and, in particular, the Dirac operator acts on $M\tensor S$. \begin{defn} The \emph{Dirac cohomology of $M$} (with respect to $S$) is defined as

 \end{defn}

 \begin{lem} If $D$ acts diagonalizably on $M\tensor S$ (e.g., as a normal operator), then $H^D(M)\cong \ker D^2$. \end{lem}